Fluder-Paradyne/cmds/docs/index.md

 Use the search bar at the top to quickly find any command or topic.
 The search is powered by MkDocs and indexes all content across the site.

-## Quick Tips

-- Use `Ctrl+K` (or `Cmd+K` on Mac) to quickly access the search
-- Toggle between light and dark mode using the icon in the top right
-- Click the copy button in code blocks to quickly copy commands
-- All pages are printable and can be bookmarked

----

 Start exploring by selecting a topic from the navigation menu!